salmant/DevOps-Puppet-Amazon-CloudWatch/README.md

 </table>

 <br>

-In the `params` class, you can specify which metrics are required to be monitored and reported.
-If you would like to have a certain metric measured, use `true`.
-Otherwise, you need to determin the value of `false` for the metric.
 <br>

 In the `params` class, you can specify which metrics are required to be monitored and reported.
 If you would like to have a certain metric measured, use `true`.
 Otherwise, you need to determin the value of `false` for the metric.